pkovarynng/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image2]

-The distortion-correction is performed using the `cv2.undistort()` function, the camera calibration matrix and the distortion coefficients returned from the camera calibration.
+The distortion-correction is performed using the `cv2.undistort()` function.
 The call to this OpenCV function can be found in my `process_image()` function in line 366 in the `p2.py` file.
+It uses the camera calibration matrix and the distortion coefficients returned from the camera calibration.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.